 An MNE group is required to be registered under the MMT Act if all the following conditions are met:

-• The MNE group has annual revenue of €750 million or more, as reported in the consolidated financial statements of the Ultimate Parent Entity (UPE) for at least two out of the four preceding financial years; and
+• The MNE group has annual revenue of €750 million or more, as reported in the consolidated financial statements of the Ultimate Parent Entity (UPE) for at least two out of the four financial years immediately preceding the tested FY; and

 • The MNE group has at least one Constituent Entity (CE) or a Joint Venture located in Singapore, or at least one Reverse Hybrid Entity that is incorporated or registered in Singapore.